How to Offer Both Freemium and Free Trials

 Where most companies fall short with Freemium is the same place people fall short in everything else… they fail to map out how – once you have someone’s attention – you can move them through to becoming a customer.

-free trials and freemium 300x195 How to Offer Both Freemium and Free Trials
+How to Offer Both Free Trials and Freemium

 Whether that takes 14 days in a Free Trial or 6 months as a Freemium user, you need to know what that path looks like and actively move the user closer to becoming a customer every day.